 The detachment embarked on a tow for MINGOYO.
 58016 Pte H. A. Pease, ‘A’ Coy. of the new draft was accidently

 drowned during the embarkation.

 The detachment marched out and halted near Schaedel’s for breakfast.

 Arrived at C 23.
 Completed the Machine Gun Section from the men of the draft.
-Colonel D. P. Driscoll, D.S.O., rejoined from Lindi.
+Colonel D. P. Driscoll, D.S.O., Rejoined

 No change.
 Battalion awaiting orders.

 The Battalion moved out, preceded by a ½ Coy. of 3/4th K. A. Rs. at 14 hrs.
 They went to select a spot near RUHO village

 Reached Lukuledi, crossing the river with some difficulty over fallen trees and got to position at about 24 hrs.